Support

 What is LookOut?

 LookOut is a Chrome extension that syncs your Outlook Web calendar events to Google Calendar — with rich data like attendees, Teams links, and meeting descriptions.
-It runs entirely in your browser.
+It reads calendar data entirely in your browser.

 Does it work with the Outlook desktop app?